 The GAMSAT Consortium offers an on-line application and matching system for applicants to Australian graduate-entry medical schools.
 GEMSAS increases the number of preferences available for applicants to medical schools from three to six, and provides a more equitable and transparent allocation process.
 GEMSAS also manages applications for the University of Melbourne’s Dentistry and Optometry courses.

 GEMSAS manages applications, calculates grade point averages (GPAs) and applies individual school selection rules to:

-- allocate an applicant to an offer of an interview at the highest preferred medical school for which he or she is both eligible and ranked within the quota (note that the University of Queensland does not conduct interviews);
+- allocate an applicant to an offer of an interview at the highest preferred medical school for which he or she is both eligible and ranked within the quota (the University of Queensland will be conducting interviews from 2019);

 - allocate an applicant to an offer of a place at the highest preferred medical school for which he or she is both eligible and ranked within the quota.

 - Applicants are able to list up to six preferences.

 - Applicants who completed an undergraduate degree at Australian universities that participate in the Automated Results Transfer System (ARTS) will have their results retrieved electronically.
 This significantly reduces the number of applicants required to obtain original transcripts of results.
 This feature is NOW available to applicants for the University of Melbourne’s Dentistry and Optometry courses.

 - We will use the GPA from the most recently completed qualifying (key) degree and this may include a degree you will complete in the year in which you apply, except for UWA who consider the most recent three years FTE of valid study (see UWA school website for details of what study is included).
 See all schools’ entries in the Admissions Guides for more details

 - Individual medical schools’ selection rules are applied to each preference listed by applicants.

 - A computer match allocates eligible and highly ranked applicants to interviews at their highest possible preferenced medical schools.